-Response received indicated that civil society and media actors rarely participate in the audit process of Delta State.
+CS/MEDIA ACTORS MUCH INVOLVED IN THE AUDIT PROCESS Response received indicated that civil society and media actors rarely participate in the audit process of Delta State.
 A civil society organization working in Delta State considered the State audit process as less inclusive and engaging.
 An indication that the Office of the Auditor-General and Public Accounts Committee who are drivers of the audit process of Delta State need to do more in engaging civil society and media actors and encourage them to use audit information to demand accountability.

-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.